Culture of Mozambique: People

 The main ethnic groups in Mozambique are Makhuwa, Tsonga, Makonde, Shangaan, Shona, Sena, Ndau, and other indigenous groups.
-There are approximately 45,000 Europeans, and 15,000 South Asians.
+There are approximately 45,000 Europeans (mainly Portuguese), and 15,000 South Asians.
 The main religious groups in Mozambique are Christian (57%), Muslim (20%), Indigenous African, and other beliefs.

 Health is an expansive concern in Mozambique.
 With limited resources and funds, the life prospects for Mozambicans are relatively low when placed in comparison to other nations, and comparable when compared to neighboring states.
 The infant mortality rate for 2016, has been calculated at 67.9/1,000.
 The overall life expectancy is approximately 55 years.